Taub Fellowship in Aging

-As part of its continued commitment to fostering excellence in social work and aging, the Rutgers School of Social Work offers fellowships in social work and aging.
-MSW students who are selected as fellows demonstrate exceptional commitment to work with older adults and their families.
-They also demonstrate a high level of potential for enacting leadership in gerontology at any level of social work practice.
-The MSW Fellowship in Aging is part of Rutgers' participation in the national Hartford Partnership Program for Aging Education.
+As part of its continued commitment to fostering excellence in social work and aging, the Rutgers School of Social Work offers MSW students the opportunity to become engaged in a fellowship opportunity focusing on working with aging populations.
+MSW students who are selected as Taub Fellowing in Aging fellows demonstrate exceptional commitment to work with older adults and their families.
+They also demonstrate a high level of potential for enacting leadership in gerontology at micro and macro levels of social work practice.

 Benefits of the Fellowship